Verdagraph/Drip/docs/README.md

 | [Pressure report request](#request)  | [`PRESSURE_REQUEST_TOPIC_`](#auto-config) | Subscribe | No |
 | [Pressure report](#report) | [`PRESSURE_REPORT_TOPIC_`](#auto-config) | Publish | No |

-### Dispensation
+### Dispense

 The main functionality of the device.
-The dispentation topics handle setting target volumes for the dispensation process, publishing data taken at regular intervals through the process, and publishing data at the end of the process.
+The dispentation topics handle setting target volumes for the dispense process, publishing data taken at regular intervals through the process, and publishing data at the end of the process.

 #### Activation